petitstrawberry/prism/README.md

 ### Mixing model

-- The capture side exposes all 64 channels.
-Channels 1/2 always carry the system mix written by `WriteMix`.
+- Channels 1/2 always carry the same full-system mix you hear through your speakers.
-- Each registered client owns a dedicated stereo slot buffer sized to `buffer_frame_size` (1024 frames by default).
+- Every pinned app gets its own stereo pair on the 64-channel bus, so you can record or stream it separately.
-- During `ReadInput`, Prism zeroes the capture buffer and sums the system mix with any slots whose most recent write covers the current IO cycle.
-This guarantees freshly-written audio only.
+- Reroute apps on the fly without pops or stale audio—the mix updates instantly every cycle.
-- Slot buffers are preallocated (4096 slots × 1024 frames × stereo ≈ 32 MB) so no heap work happens in the realtime path.
+- Tuned for live workflows, keeping latency low even when lots of apps are active.
-- Accelerate’s `vDSP_vclr` and `vDSP_vadd` handle zeroing and accumulation, keeping the hot loop vectorized.
+- Apple’s Accelerate framework (vDSP) handles the math under the hood, keeping CPU use light.

 ## Uninstall